The sequel to Dr Strange 2 Date is poised to take on the multiverse.

-Klyne and Hilliard were observed on site during the penultimate week of filming, according to the UK publication Somerset Live.
-Scenes were apparently shot on a big farm known as Burrow Hill Cider Farm, with one episode costing £2 million (about US$2.8 million).
+Klyne and Hilliard were observed on-site during the penultimate week of filming, according to the UK publication Somerset Live.
+Scenes were shot on a big farm known as Burrow Hill Cider Farm, with one episode costing £2 million (about US$2.8 million).
 Locals claim to have seen Klyne and Hilliard, but there have been no leaked photos to back up these claims.

 It’s also possible that we’ll be visiting Earth-616, which is the main Marvel reality in the comic books.
 Jon Prophet, who starred in Wonder Woman 1984, will play someone known as “New Yorker 616,” according to his Spotlight actor biography.

 Other characters may appear in Doctor Strange 2.
-Adam Hugill (1917, The Watch) is rumored to have been cast as an alien minotaur named Rintrah, according to a rumour from The Direct.
+Adam Hugill (1917, The Watch) is rumoured to have been cast as an alien minotaur named Rintrah, according to a rumour from The Direct.

 Rintrah is from the alternate dimension planet R’Vaal, and he has a past with Doctor Strange in the comics.
 Rintrah, with his somewhat powerful magical powers, could be a useful ally for Doctor Strange in this situation.